Got That Long Pass Landing On A Dime In Your Arsenal?

 Well every position should be able to hit a ball in different ways and vary their service but three positions in particular should have this to really get the most out of the position.

-1) Center Midfielder
+1. Center Midfielder

 - Playing strikers in, swinging the ball from one side to the next and finding outside mids diagonally should be a censer mids bread and butter.

-2) Center Back
+2. Center Back

 - Over the top and out wide a centre back through the duration of a game has chance after chance to hit a long pass into space, so develop it if you haven't started already.

 - Not only goal kicks but believe it or not the goalie gets the ball at their feet a lot during a game and when they do get it they need to able to pick out players down the field.

-The keeper as much as anybody else needs to able to hit long balls over the top, into gaps and diagonal balls to flank players, if you thought being a great keep was just about using your hands, think again.
+- The keeper as much as anybody else needs to able to hit long balls over the top, into gaps and diagonal balls to flank players, if you thought being a great keep was just about using your hands, think again.

 Do you have a great story or tip about this pass?
 Share it!